-He has been awarded a Marie Curie fellowship to investigate on the increasingly relevant role of immigrant shepherds for the sustainability of pastoral systems in Mediterranean EU countries – a specific case study within the debate about migrants’ contributions to farming and rural development in Europe and the broader aspects of natural resource management in the Mediterranean region – a domain where migrations plays an increasingly important role.
+He has been awarded a Marie Curie fellowship with the TraMed project to investigate on the increasingly relevant role of immigrant shepherds for the sustainability of pastoral systems in Mediterranean EU countries – a specific case study within the debate about migrants’ contributions to farming and rural development in Europe and the broader aspects of natural resource management in the Mediterranean region – a domain where migrations plays an increasingly important role.